patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ![graph2](https://user-images.githubusercontent.com/12282915/139062602-71e92216-9703-4fc4-acc6-fabf544c4ffd.jpg)

 ## known issues
 The zigbee module crashes sometimes during the pollings.
-The system recovers that by resetting it and start the coordinator again.
+This is related to the polling rate, at a rate of 5 minutes (the APS standard) this almost never happens.
+Anyway, the system recovers that by resetting the zb module and restart the coordinator.
 This is done by a healthcheck that runs every 10 minutes.
 You can only notice this via the log and infopage where this is counted.